oemof/tespy/docs/tutorials/heat_pump_steps.rst

 Task
 ^^^^
 This tutorial introduces you in how to model a heat pump in TESPy.
 You can see the plants topology in the figure.
-Also, you will find a fully working model in the last chapter of this tutorial.

 The main purpose of the heat pump is to deliver heat e.g. for the consumers of a heating system.
 Thus, the heat pump's parameters will be set in a way, which supports this target.
 Generally, if systems are getting more complex, it is highly recommended to set up your plant in incremental steps.
-This tutorial divides the plant in three
-sections: The consumer part, the valve and the evaporator and the compressor as last element.
+This tutorial divides the plant in three sections: The consumer part, the valve and the evaporator and the compressor as last element.
 Each new section will be appended to the existing ones.

+The system will be built up in a way, that independent of what working fluid we use, we will be able to generate stable starting values.
+After achieving that, the final parameters are specified instead of the initial values.

 Set up a Network
 ^^^^^^^^^^^^^^^^